ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 Please refer to your chosen MCU's reference manual for these values.

 ### Implement startup and HAL

-Ensure that the drivers are present at the correct level in the directory structure.
+Ensure that the drivers are present at the correct level in the directory structure:

 1. Add startup code and CMSIS specific headers.
 You may obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL.
 1. Add peripherals to the `device_has_add` key in `targets.json` and include all relevant drivers for all these peripherals.
 1. Implement Mbed OS HAL APIs for all hardware peripherals mentioned in `device_has`.
 1. Ensure that `Objects.h` declares peripherals and is available in the `/api` directory.

 ### Add linker files

 For each supported toolchain listed in your new target's `supported_toolchains` configuration, add a linker file.
-Each compiler supports a different style of linker files with a different extension.
+Each compiler supports a different style of linker files with a different extension:

 - Add a scatter file, with the extension `.sct`, for Arm Compiler 5.
 - Add a linker script, with the extension `.ld`, for GCC Arm Embedded.
 - Add an IAR Linker file, with the extension `.icf`, for IAR EWARM.

 ### Add pin names

 Add peripheral names and pin names, following standard naming conventions for common peripherals.
 Define these pins in the `PinNames.h` header file at the board level.
 Please refer to Figure 6 below for the directory structure.

 Define a default for each peripheral.
 Define the DAPLink serial pins as `STDIO_UART_RX` and `STDIO_UART_TX`.
 For example:

 ```C
 #ifndef MBED_PINNAMES_H